 How We Collect Information

-When you use the network, we also collect potentially personally identifying information in the form of Internet Protocol (IP) addresses.
-We do not use that information to identify you, and we handle and disclose that data in the same way we handle other potentially personally identifying information as described below.
+When you use the Services, we also collect potentially personally identifying information in the form of Internet Protocol (IP) addresses.
+We do not use that information to identify you, and we handle and disclose that data in the same way we handle other potentially personal data as described below.

 Information you provide to us directly

-Certain visitors to the network choose to interact with it in ways that may require them to provide us with personally identifying information.
+Certain visitors to the Services choose to interact with it in ways that may require them to provide us with personally identifying information.
 The amount and type of information that is provided depends on the nature of the interaction.
 For example, if you contact us through a form on our our site, we ask visitors to provide information in order to allow us to respond to that communication.
-We do not disclose personally identifying information other than as described below.
-And you can always refuse to supply personally identifying information, with the caveat that it may prevent you from engaging in certain activities.
+We do not disclose personally identifying other than as described below.

-If you are outside the United States, you should know that any personally identifiable information you enter into the network will be transferred out of your country and into the United States, and possibly to other countries.
-By using the Network, you consent to such transfer, and are representing that you have the right to transfer such information outside your country.
+If you are outside the United States, you should know that any personally identifiable information you enter into the Services will be transferred out of your country and into the United States, and possibly to other countries.
+By using the Services, you consent to such transfer, and are representing that you have the right to transfer such information outside your country.

 Notice will be provided in clear and conspicuous language when you are first asked to provide us with personal information, or as soon as practicable thereafter, and we'll notify you before we use the information for something other than the purpose for which it was originally collected.
 If anything in this policy seems unclear, please don't hesitate to contact us at firstname.lastname@example.org, so we can address your question and possibly clarify this document.

-Here are some of the ways we may use personal information you provide us:
+Here are some of the ways we may use personal data you provide us: